 We categorise markers firstly based on their direct purpose.
 If this cannot be ascertained, we categorise secondly based on their overall industrial classification.
 For example, the GPO cable markers indicated where major telegraph cables once existed; therefore, we categorise them as ‘Signs & Markers’.
 If their direct purpose was unknown, we would categorise them under ‘Telecoms & Post’.

 Do you know of an object that deserves recognition?
-Share your discovery with us using the form below so the object can be added to the map as appropriate.
+Share your discovery with us using the form below and we may consider adding your object to the map (all fields * required).

 We are eternally grateful to the following who donated their time and enthusiasm to make this project possible.